Skip to main content

 Thank you for your interest and support for the BC One Health and Zoonoses Symposium!

-The BC One Health and Zoonoses Symposium is a collaborative, interdisciplinary forum that provides an opportunity for professionals from across BC to gather, network, and learn about health issues affecting animals and humans.
-The Symposium program offers a broad range of topics that are relevant to professionals from a variety of disciplines.
+The BC One Health and Zoonoses Symposium is a collaborative, interdisciplinary forum that provides an opportunity for professionals from across BC to gather, network, and learn about issues at the intersection of human, animal and environmental health.
+The symposium program offers a broad range of topics that are relevant to professionals from a variety of disciplines.
 The agenda for this event will be made available closer to the date and will be posted on this webpage and handed out at the registration desk.

-This year's session will be held on November 29, 2023 at the Coast Langley City Hotel & Convention Centre and will also be available by Online Webinar for participants who wish to view remotely.
-Registration is now open.
+This year's session will be held on November 20, 2024 at the Coast Langley City Hotel & Convention Centre and will also be available by online webinar for participants who wish to view remotely.
+Registration will open Fall 2024.

 Reserve your seat

-To attend in-person at the Langley City Hotel & Convention Centre or via online webinar register through eventbrite.
+To attend in-person at the Langley City Hotel & Convention Centre or via online webinar register Fall 2024.

-The Symposium is made possible with the financial support of the BC Centre for Disease Control, the BC Ministry of Agriculture and Food, and the BC Ministry of Forests.
+The symposium is made possible with the financial support of the BC Centre for Disease Control, the BC Ministry of Agriculture and Food, and the BC Ministry of Water, Land and Resource Stewardship.

 Videos from the 2019 Zoonoses Symposium